sebw/AAP2-ServiceNow/README.md

 Click New

 > [!NOTE]
 > The endpoint below points to the workflow template ID 54.
 You can find the ID of your AAP workflow or jobs in the URL when editing the workflow/job.
 Replace the ID accordingly.
+If you want to start a job template and not a workflow, the endpoint would be `https://aap.example.org/api/v2/job_templates/54/launch/`

 - name: AAP
 - endpoint: https://aap.example.org/api/v2/workflow_job_templates/54/launch/